Topics:

 Caution: after a vinyl liner has been installed for three or more years, it rapidly shrinks and becomes brittle once water is removed.
 We’ve seen cases where people have drained a pool to remove wrinkles and the liner split and became so brittle you could crack it like glass.

-Liners need to be replaced every 5–9 years, so if yours is getting old, it may be more time- and cost-efficient to replace the whole liner.
+Liners typically need to be replaced every 5–9 years, so if yours is getting old, it may be a more efficient use of time and resources to replace the whole liner.

 If you’re in the market for a new inground pool and the idea of fighting wrinkles and other liner issues sounds like more trouble than it’s worth, maybe you should consider a fiberglass pool as an alternative.